 Timing is everything in life, and the same is true in win loss analysis.
 I think the best time to call customers is after implementation, since how that went will often affect their desire to do future business with you or the competition.
 If implementation did not go well with a lost customer, you might have a chance to jump back into the sales mode sooner.
 The loss interview will uncover this.
 You will also learn, in detail, how the competition implemented the product or service, which is great competitive intelligence.
 The customer is more level headed after the stressful implementation phase is complete and they are trained on how to use the product.

 Another observation: It used to be rude to email customers/prospects to schedule win/loss interviews.
 Now, this is the best way for connection.
 People appreciate knowing who you are; the value proposition of partaking in a win/loss interview; and that you are not trying to jump back in to sell.
-Another reason I like to connect via email ahead of time is I hope that they will pick up the phone when I call them.
+Another reason I like to connect via email ahead of time is I hope that they will pick up the telephone when I call them.
 Caller ID is not a win/loss interviewer’s friend since many people won’t pick up the phone unless they recognize the telephone number.

 I like it the best if my client informs their customers and prospects that I will be calling.
 Better yet, if Sales informs all prospects and customers during the sales presentation that win/loss interviews are part of doing business, and they occur after the sale is consummated and the product is installed regardless of who wins the business: your company or a competitor.